 The United States Air Force Academy offers you more than just a degree in Management.
 You’ll have the chance to work through Basic Cadet Training or even become an Air Force Officer.
 This means you’ll direct your academic focus - which can include Management - to the specific needs of the Air Force.

 A small, private school just a few miles outside of Boston, Bentley University is completely focused on business.
 It offers undergraduate degrees in eleven different business areas.
 In Bloomberg Businessweek’s “Best Undergrad B-Schools of 2016,” Bentley University was ranked #10 for its undergraduate business program.
+Program Features

 The BA in Management at Bentley University opens up lots of doors for you.
 For one, it offers a fantastic lineup of concentrations: Entrepreneurship, Global Management, Human Resources Management, Leadership, or Supply Chain and Operations Management.
 This gives you a chance to specialize at the undergraduate level.
 Some highlights include: